-- Completion of WR 121, BI 121, MP 111, and either MTH 60 or MTH 98, or equivalent placement test scores. - A working knowledge and/or background of basic computer skills including windows, keyboarding, Internet and email. - Program advising with a Medical Assisting Program advisor. - Two statements of recommendation from a recent employer, instructor or counselor.
+- © Completion of WR 121, BI 121, MP 111, and either MTH 60 or MTH 98, or equivalent placement assessment scores. - A working knowledge and/or background of basic computer skills including windows, keyboarding, Internet and email. - Program advising with a Medical Assisting Program advisor.